LPLDWE/LPLDWE/README.md

 ### Interested in Computer Science

 - 🔭 Looking for opportunities for building new Projects
-- 💼 Working on MentalMath
+- 💼 Working on a Game
 - 🥅 2023 Goals: Learn more about

 ### Languages and Tools: